lavalamp-/ipv666/README.md

 Once this command completes you should have the `ipv666` binary on your path.
 If you don't, double check to make sure that `$GOPATH/bin` is in your `PATH`.

 **NOTE** - This software is only intended to be run on Linux-based operating systems.
 Support for other operating systems is not presently planned.

+**NOTE** - As of `v0.4` we have built in the ability for users of `ipv666` to upload the addresses they discover to our central service.
+You will be prompted on first use as to whether or not you would like to provide data to us.
+The addresses that are uploaded in this manner are made queryable on [our IPv666 web site](https://ipv6.exposed/).
+If you choose not to upload your discovered addresses, no worries!
+We will ask for your approval again once every seven days, just in case you change your mind.

 ## scan discover